-Protected information is information that possesses restrictions regarding storage, transit and other means of information usage.
-Protected Information can also be labeled as sensitive, restricted, or private.
+Confidential and Classified data/information is information that possesses restrictions regarding storage, transit and other means of information usage.
+Confidential or Classified data/information can also be labeled as sensitive, restricted, or private.

 What is PHI?

 PHI is an acronym for Protected Health Information.
 Protected Health Information (PHI) is all "individually identifiable health information" held or transmitted by a covered entity or its business associate, in any form or media, whether electronic, paper, or oral.
 The Privacy Rule calls this information "protected health information (PHI)."
 “Individually identifiable health information” is information, including demographic data, that relates to: the individual’s past, present or future physical or mental health or condition,

 - the provision of health care to the individual, or

 - the past, present, or future payment for the provision of health care to the individual,

 - and that identifies the individual or for which there is a reasonable basis to believe it can be used to identify the individual

 Individually identifiable health information includes many common identifiers (e.g., name, address, birth date, Social Security Number).
 Examples of Confidential and/or Classified Health Information (PHI)